jithujoshyjy/Cliver/README.md

 > if the last element is the irrational value Infinity, the Range tends to positive infinity or if its Infinites it tends to negative infinity.

+> The `to` operator is also used for performing type convertions. `'10' to _ :: Int # 10`

 #### Collections

-Most collections in Cliver are immutable and some even have mutable counterpart prefixed with exclamation mark.
+Most collections in Cliver are immutable and some even have mutable counterparts prefixed with an exclamation mark.

 ##### Array
 Arrays are the most basic collection type in Cliver.<br/>